jonrhall/openai-streaming-hooks/README.md

   const [messages, submitQuery] = useChatCompletion({
     model: GPT35.TURBO,
     apiKey: 'your-api-key',
+    temperature: 0.9,
   });
   ...
 };
 ```

+> [All API parameters supported by the OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat) are also supported here.
+>
+> For example, it is OK to include optional params like `temperature`, `max_tokens`, etc. when instantiating the chat hook in the above code block.

-## Supported Types of Completions
+## Types of Completions

+**Currently, this package only supports Chat Completions.
+Adding Text Completions support to this package is a future roadmap item (pull requests accepted).**

-There are two main types of completions available from OpenAI that are supported here:
+There are two main types of completions available from OpenAI:

-1. [Text Completions](https://platform.openai.com/docs/guides/completion), which includes models like `text-davinci-003`.
+1. [Chat Completions](https://platform.openai.com/docs/guides/chat), which includes models like `gpt-4` and `gpt-3.5-turbo`.
-2. [Chat Completions](https://platform.openai.com/docs/guides/chat), which includes models like `gpt-4` and `gpt-3.5-turbo`.
+2. [Text Completions](https://platform.openai.com/docs/guides/completion), which includes models like `text-davinci-003`.

 There are some pretty big fundamental differences in the way these models are supported on the API side.
 Chat Completions consider the context of previous messages when making the next completion.
 Text Completions only consider the context passed into the explicit message it is currently answering.

 For more information on chat vs. text completion models, see [LangChain's excellent blog post on the topic](https://blog.langchain.dev/chat-models/).

 ### Chat Completions